mdasberg/grunt-karma-sonar/README.md

 Type: `String`
 Default: 'js'

-Should be the sonar.property language
+Should be the sonar.property language (Starting with SonarQube 4.2, multi-language projects are supported.
+To enable this, set the value to null)

 #### options.scmDisabled
 Type: `String`